h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 - For a sparse solution with a dense dataset, use IRLSM with ``lambda_search=TRUE`` if fewer than 500 active predictors in the solution are expected; otherwise, use L-BFGS.
 Set ``alpha`` to be greater than 0 to add in an :math:`\ell_1` penalty to the elastic net regularization, which induces sparsity in the estimated coefficients.

-- For a sparse solution with a sparse dataset, use IRLSM with ``lambda_search=TRUE`` if you expect less than 5000 active predictors in the solution; otherwise, use L-BGGS.
+- For a sparse solution with a sparse dataset, use IRLSM with ``lambda_search=TRUE`` if you expect less than 5000 active predictors in the solution; otherwise, use L-BFGS.
 Set ``alpha`` to be greater than 0.

 If you are unsure whether the solution should be sparse or dense, try both along with a grid of alpha values.
 The optimal model can be picked based on its performance on the validation data (or alternatively, based on the performance in cross-validation when not enough data is available to have a separate validation dataset).